lightninglabs/faraday/accounting/docs.md

 Known Omissions:
 - This entry type will include the on chain resolution of htlcs when we force close on our peers and have to settle or fail them on chain.
 - The current accounting package does not support accounting for payments with duplicate payment hashes, which were allowed in previous versions of lnd.
 Duplicate payments should be deleted or a time range that does not include them should be specified.
+- Legacy payments that were made in older versions of lnd that were created without a payment request will not have any information stored about their destination.
+We therefore cannot identify whether these are circular payments (they will be identified as regular payments).
+A warning will be logged when we encounter this type of payment.

 ### Fee
 A fee entry represents the on chain fees we paid for a transaction.